 Cheers to another year around the sun!
-The New Year can bring a lot of excitement for the possibilities and opportunities to come, but it can also stir up some pressure to change.
+New Years resolutions can bring a lot of excitement for the possibilities and opportunities to come, but it can also stir up some pressure to change.
 You know the old adage, “New Year, new me.”
 We can’t even go grocery shopping without being bombarded with diet-y messaging urging us to buy their “detox” powders or weight loss cookbooks.

 And while we have nothing against new year’s resolutions, we would like to propose a new frame of reference going into the season.
 We prefer resolutions that are realistic, attainable (over 80% of traditional resolutions fail), and sustainable, and that don’t focus on changing our body shape or size.
 Instead of resolutions to change how our body looks, how about thinking about how you want to feel in the coming year, what you want to bring to the world and get out of your life?